vivaria/edisonrul.ing/docs/source/cards/j/jowgen-the-spiritualist.md

 ### Card Rulings

-●If this card is destroyed by battle, the ② stops applying in Substep 6 ("Tragoedia"'s effect can't be activated).
+*   If this card is destroyed by battle, the ② stops applying in Substep 6 ("Tragoedia"'s effect can't be activated).